colin-horn-fR9U2S31Exs-unsplash

 US Elections 101: The Electoral College Explained

-2020 has not been an ordinary year.
-There has been a lot of uncertainty about the outcome of the upcoming US presidential election, especially in the midst of a pandemic.
-Whatever the outcome is, the process will remain intact.
-The rules governing the Electoral College are encoded in federal law and cannot be changed.
+The US national election year of 2024 has been extraordinary in so many ways.
+It is understandable that some are worried about the electoral process.
+Despite the uncertainty, the process will remain intact.
+The rules governing the Electoral College are encoded in US federal law.
+The rules cannot be changed without changing the Constitution and federal law.
 Here’s a refresher on the Electoral College and how the president and vice president are chosen.

 How is the president elected?